ybryan/mac-dev-playbook/README.md

       1. Ensure Apple's command line tools are installed (`xcode-select --install` to launch the installer).
         * [Install homebrew] (`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`)
         * [Install Ansible] (`brew install ansible`)
+        * [Install git] (`brew install git`)
-      2. Clone this repository to your local drive.
+  1. Clone this repository to your local drive. (`curl https://github.com/geerlingguy/mac-dev-playbook/archive/master.zip`)
-  1. Run `$ ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
+  2. Run `$ ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
-  2. Run `ansible-playbook main.yml -i inventory -K` inside this directory.
+  3. Run `ansible-playbook main.yml -i inventory -K` inside this directory.
 Enter your account password when prompted.

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.